 Myth #3 Women Don’t Work as Hard as Men

 If that is what you believe, do your research.
 In 2016 it was found that women work 39 days more per year.
 Not only do women work more, but they are only earning $0.77 for every $1.00 a man earns.
-Yes, people are more aware of gender and equality these days, but women still do most of the unpaid home labor.
+Yes, people are more aware of gender and equality these days, but women still do most of the unpaid home labour.
 At work, women report that they feel as though they have to work twice as hard as men just to be seen as equals at work.
 This is something we need to change.
 If we keep moving as we are, it will take until 2186 for women to reach economic equality with men.

 Myth #4 Women Shouldn’t Make Jokes

 The myth is that women leaders who joke around will not be taken seriously.
-Having a good sense of humor is not something you see on every list of leadership traits, but perhaps it should be.
-It is important to be able to take jokes from workers and be able to give it back from time to time.
+Having a good sense of humour is not something you see on every list of leadership traits, but perhaps it should be.
+It is important to be able to take jokes from workers and be able to give them back from time to time.
 As we know, laughter is contagious and can help encourage people in a different way.
 When you laugh there is a chemical reaction that occurs in your brain that increases creativity and productivity.
 Just like men, women can make jokes when appropriate without being unprofessional.

 Myth #5 Having Children Holds Women Back